-And aside from all that, a lack of inclusivity can have significant detrimental effects on individual employees: the inverse of everything mentioned above, plus the impact that can have on our mental health.
+The benefits of D&I in the workplace are clear.
+But aside from all that, a lack of inclusivity can have significant detrimental effects on individual employees: the inverse of everything mentioned above, plus the impact that can have on our mental health.

 How do you measure how diverse and inclusive your organisation is?